Why Synthroid isn’t Causing Weight Loss and How to Fix it

 - Testosterone levels may change as sex hormone binding globulin falls

-So what happen is as thyroid hormone falls you get hit with a double whammy:
+So what happens is as thyroid hormone falls you get hit with a double whammy:

-Hypothyroidism leads to a slow metabolism and causes other hormone imbalances which then lead to further weight gain.
+Hypothyroidism leads to a slowing of your metabolism and causes other hormone imbalances which then lead to further weight gain.